wbizmo/little-lemon/readme.md

 This repositroy contains the files for the little lemon restaurant assignment for the META frontend developer course.

-The original assignment was to crete a landing page for a fictional restaurant(Little lemon) which should be as interactive as possible.
+The original assignment was to create a landing page for a fictional restaurant(Little lemon) which should be as interactive as possible.
 Instructions were given on the right color scheme(s) to use.
 But this repository contains the files for a website which was built off the original idea for the assignment.
 It contains a working contact form and product catalogue.

 ## Authors